fragarco/abasc/docs/en/abasc.md

 # Peculiarities of the Compiler

-Although BASC aims to compile programs written for BASIC 1.0 and 1.1 with little or no modification, the very nature of a compiler versus an interpreter naturally introduces certain differences.
+Although ABASC aims to compile programs written for BASIC 1.0 and 1.1 with little or no modification, the very nature of a compiler versus an interpreter naturally introduces certain differences.
 This section explains those particular behaviors that may surprise programmers accustomed to the traditional BASIC interpreter.

 ## Types and Variables

-BASC uses a somewhat stricter type system than the original Locomotive BASIC interpreter.
+ABASC uses a somewhat stricter type system than the original Locomotive BASIC interpreter.
 By default, **all variables are integers**, unless a suffix is used to indicate a different data type.

 | Type    | Suffix       | Notes                                                            |
 | ------- | ------------ | ---------------------------------------------------------------- |